 GNU/Linux & FOSS

-Hi, I have been using Linux daily since around August 2024, so I am pretty new to it all.
-It has since become a big interest of mine, as there is a lot of stuff to learn.
-I thought writing about it as a beginner might be helpful to others that are considering switching, or are forced to switch, as Windows 10 support ends on October 14th 2025.
+Hi, I have been using Linux since around August 2024, so I am pretty new to it all.
+I figured writing about it as a beginner might be helpful to others that are considering switching, or are forced to switch by a lack of Windows 11 hardware support.
+Naturally with Linux comes the increased interest in, and use of, FOSS apps and sites, so any posts about these subjects will be linked at the bottom of this page :)

 I am fairly rooted in the Debian/Ubuntu derivative camp, they just seem to have the most support, both in relation to hardware/software integration, and userbase troubleshooting posts online.
-They also do the jobs I want perfectly fine, I have no need to move on to more cutting edge stuff.
-I am also ethically aligned with the more community driven, non-corporate distros like Mint, antiX/MX, and Debian :)
+They do the jobs I want perfectly fine, and I have no need to move on to more 'cutting edge' stuff.
+I am also ethically aligned with the more community driven, non-corporate distros like Mint, antiX/MX, and Debian

 Linux & FOSS Posts